-Suspension of dealing in the Legal & General UK Property Fund and the Legal & General UK Property Feeder Fund
+Update on the Legal & General UK Property Fund and the Legal & General UK Property Feeder Fund (the “Funds”)

-In accordance with the FCA’s regulatory requirements, the suspension is being formally reviewed by the Fund Manager’s Board every 28-days.
-The Board has reviewed and confirmed the suspension should remain in place with effect from 10 June 2020.
+In accordance with the FCA’s regulatory requirements, the suspension is being formally reviewed by the Fund Manager’s Board every 28 days.
+The Board has reviewed and confirmed the suspension should remain in place with effect from 2 September 2020.

 We are writing to confirm that in light of extreme market volatility and the exceptional circumstances in the UK property market, we have taken the difficult decision to suspend trading in the Legal & General UK Property Fund (the “Fund”) and Legal & General UK Property Feeder Fund (the “Feeder Fund”)

 The suspension will apply to any instructions to be effected on or after the valuation point at 12.00 midday on 18th March 2020.
 This means we cannot process any instruction to buy, sell, transfer or switch shares in the funds placed after midday on 17th March 2020.
 Any monies received for purchases will not be accepted and will be returned to investors.
 The suspension will remain in place until further notice.